 You will find a number of good flowers stalls here.
 Particularly after 6pm.

 Chatuchak Flower and Plant Market – Located on the same spot as the famous Chatuchak Weekend market, the Chatuchak Flower and Plant Market is only open on Wednesdays and Thursdays from 6am to 6pm.

 Here you will find not only some wonderful displays of flowers, but also trees, plants, dried flowers, plant pots, mulch,soil, you name it.

 Prices are as low as 20 baht (75 cents) for a small bouquet of cut flowers, and go up to a few hundred baht for the more exotic or rare types.

-Flower Carts – All over Bangkok, you’ll see mobile flower carts being pushed by men and women on their way to their normal daily selling spot or to one of the local markets.
-You can stop them at any point and they’ll sell you whichever flowers you want.
+Flower Carts – All over Bangkok, you will see mobile flower carts being pushed by men and women on their way to their normal daily selling spot or to one of the local markets.
+You can stop them at any point and they will sell you whichever flowers you want.